Buenos Aires Travel Tips, Attractions & More

 Buenos Aires is a major city in South America and it is conveniently accessible by plane from its neighboring countries and from many other countries in the world.
 It has two airports: the Ezeiza International Airport (Aeropuerto Internacional Ministro Pistarini), where all the international flights land and take off, and Aeroparque Jorge Newbery Airport, where many domestic flights and flights from neighboring countries like Brazil and Chile go.

 If you are travelling from neighboring countries, you have the option to travel by car or by bus and go on the road.
 Just be ready for a long road ahead since BA is not close to any borders.
+If you’re travelling away for a while and wanting to travel comfortably, you might want to contemplate different car shippers that are able to deliver your vehicle to your travel destination.

 Once you get to BA, it’s easy to get around.
 The city has a very good underground railway system called Subte that runs from 5 am to 10 pm and it takes you to most of the city’s attractions.
 It is cheap – around P2.50 per day for unlimited transfers – but can be very crowded during rush hour.
 You should definitely factor that in during your daily excursions.